silverton-io/buz/README.md

 * [Local filesystem](https://buz.dev/schema-registry/backends/buz/filesystem)
 * ..and more

 Schemas are [cached locally](https://buz.dev/schema-registry/overview#onboard-schema-registry-cache) once sourced from the configured backend.
-The cache ttl and maximum size is configurable, but ships with sane defaults.
+Cache ttl and maximum size are configurable bu have sane defaults.

 Schemas are available via HTTP at `/s/$PATH_TO_SCHEMA` or `/s/$SCHEMA_NAME`, depending on the backend.